UtrechtUniversity/researchcloud-items/docs/roles/pip_install_systemwide.md

 - `pip_install_systemwide_packages`: List or String.
 Required.
 List or String of packages to install.
 For example: `['ibridges', 'foo']` or `ibridges`.
 - `custom_pip_path`: String.
 Default: `/usr/local/pip`.
+- `custom_pip_path_profile`: String.
+Name of the script to be placed in `/etc/profile.d` updating the user's path.
+Default: `uu-custom-pip.sh`.

+Note that if you first use this role to install something to `/usr/local/pip`, and then again to install something else to `/var/pip`, this would cause the default `custom_pip_path_profile` (`/etc/profile.d/uu-custom-pip.sh`) to be overwritten, so that only `/var/pip` will be on the path.
+To remedy this, be sure to specify a custom `custom_pip_path_profile` when you use a `custom_pip_path` other than the default.

 ## See also